wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-managing-data.md

 ### Assets

-You cannot export [assets](https://msdn.microsoft.com/zh-cn/library/dn939988.aspx) from Azure Automation.
-Using the Azure Management Portal, you must note the details of variables, credentials, certificates, connections, and schedules.
+You cannot export [assets](/documentation/services/automation/) from Azure Automation.
+Using the Azure Classic Management Portal, you must note the details of variables, credentials, certificates, connections, and schedules.
 You must then manually create any assets that are used by runbooks that you import into another automation.

 You can use [Azure cmdlets](https://msdn.microsoft.com/zh-cn/library/dn690262.aspx) to retrieve details of unencrypted assets and either save them for future reference or create equivalent assets in another automation account.

 You cannot retrieve the value for encrypted variables or the password field of credentials using cmdlets.
-If you don't know these values, then you can retrieve them from a runbook using the [Get-AutomationVariable](/documentation/articles/automation-variables) and [Get-AutomationPSCredential](/documentation/articles/automation-credentials) activities.
+If you don't know these values, then you can retrieve them from a runbook using the [Get-AutomationVariable](/documentation/articles/automation-variables/) and [Get-AutomationPSCredential](/documentation/articles/automation-credentials/) activities.

 You cannot export certificates from Azure Automation.
 You must ensure that any certificates are available outside of Azure.